On this page...

 - Offers a similar credential or training

-- The program offers training or a credential in an in-demand occupation.
-In-demand occupations includes the following industries:
+- The program offers training or a credential in an in-demand occupation within one of the following industry sectors:

 - Information technology